Ovulating on Day 6 of cycle

 We are sorry to hear of your difficulties conceiving.

-Six days into the cycle is very early to ovulate and can be associated with medical difficulties conceiving, in particular because the uterine lining is not thick at that stage of the cycle and the egg is immature.
+Six days into the cycle is very early to ovulate and can be associated with medical difficulties conceiving that are unrelated to mikveh, in particular because the uterine lining is not thick at that stage of the cycle and the egg is immature.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.